autoplot/documentation/javadoc/org/das2/qstream/StreamHandler.md

-# org.das2.qstream.StreamHandlerThis describes an object that is able to receive a stream from StreamTool.readStream, which breaks the stream up
+# org.das2.qstream.StreamHandler

- into descriptors and packets.
+This describes an object that is able to receive a stream from StreamTool.readStream, which breaks the stream up into descriptors and packets.
 This was copied from das2's das2stream library to create QStream, which is to replace it.
  See http://das2.org/wiki/index.php/Das2/QStreams

 ***
 <a name="packet"></a>
 # packet